Twilio

 Handle Session Duration: SMS conversations often have longer pauses than web chats.
 Consider setting a longer session duration (like 1-2 hours) so users can return to the conversation without losing context.

-Test Different Scenarios: Try various message types - questions, commands, typos, emojis - to ensure your bot handles them gracefully.
-Mobile users often type quickly and may make more mistakes.
+Test Different Scenarios: Try various message and call types - questions, commands, typos, pauses, and interruptions - to ensure your bot handles them gracefully.

 Compliance Matters: If you're texting customers, make sure you're following regulations like TCPA (in the US) and GDPR (in Europe).
 Get proper consent before sending marketing messages.